State Street Consumer Staples Select Sector SPDR ETF

 XLP

-The Consumer Staples Select Sector SPDR Fund (XLP) is an ETF that holds major U.
+The Consumer Staples Select Sector SPDR Fund (XLP) is an exchange-traded fund tracking the consumer staples sector.

 Investment Opinion: Should I buy XLP Today?